KarlosIII/KarlosIII/README.md

 - 👋 Hi, I’m @KarlosIII
 - 👀 I’m interested in learning everything about coding, having a natural interest in back-end stuff but still interested in front-end stuff too.
 - 🌱 I’m currently going trough a Full Stack "career path" on Codecademy.
 Right now I'm on React.
 - 💞️ I’m looking to collaborate with anyone on any projects.
-I'm looking to grow my coding network, as a mentor (if I can), from a mentor and tough all of others programmer experiences.
+I'm looking to grow my coding network, as a mentor (if I can), from a mentor and through all others programmers experiences.
 - 📫 Hook me up on Twitter @ Carl TheFrench :)

 <!---